An efficient Lagrangian-based heuristic to solve a multi-objective sustainable supply chain problem: Computational experiments

+\minor{In Figures \ref{fig:exp1_pareto_proj_eco_env} and \ref{fig:exp1_pareto_proj_env_soc}, it is not possible to notice a clear trade-off between the environmental and the other objectives.
+Figure \ref{fig:exp1_pareto_proj_eco_soc}, however, more clearly illustrates the trade-off between the economic ($f_{eco}$) and social ($f_{soc}$) objectives, since the higher the economic function, the lower the social value.
+Thereby, for a given environmental objective, the higher the $f_{eco}$, the lower the $f_{soc}$.
+Besides, in Figures \ref{fig:exp1_pareto_proj_eco_env} and \ref{fig:exp1_pareto_proj_env_soc}, there are some solutions with the same $f_{soc}$ whose $f_{eco}$ values, despite being very close, ensure that the solutions are non-dominant.}

-Figure \ref{fig:example_pareto} {graphically demonstrates} the good quality of the Pareto frontier approximations found by the methods, since it is possible to visualize that the non-dominated solutions are well distributed in the hyperplane.
-In particular, Figures \ref{fig:exp1_pareto_lagr} and \ref{fig:exp1_pareto_fix} show that \emph{AugMathLagr} {did not find} some solutions {found by} \emph{AugMathFix}.
+\minor{In this context, Figure \ref{fig:example_pareto} {graphically demonstrates} the good quality of the Pareto frontier approximations found by the methods, since it is possible to visualize that the non-dominated solutions are well distributed in the hyperplane.
+Multi-objective optimization can add value to the supply chain by allowing decision makers to select the most suitable solutions, according to their goals.
+When presenting solutions to decision makers, the improvement and worsening of each objective should be taken into account.
+For example, a slight decrease in the economic objective might represent a significant improvement in the environmental objective.}

 Table \ref{tab:exp1_cs_inst} {shows} which factories and warehouses are opened in the solutions found by \emph{MathLagr}, \emph{MathFix} and the exact method in AUGMECON2 to optimize the economic, environmental and social criteria.
 Additionally, {in this table we} point out the entities installed at maximum and minimum {capacities}.
 The marks $A,L$ and $M$ indicate, respectively, the exact method, \emph{MathLagr}, and \emph{MathFix}.